 Does it really matter who I am?
 Will it make a difference to you if I told you that I am famous?
 Will it make a difference to you if I told you the color of my eyes or the color of my skin?
-My hight?
+My height?
 My gender?
 My political viewpoints?
-Or will it make a difference to you if I told you that I am a professor in The History of Science at some prestigious University, or that I am a homeless emigrant from Africa, writing this story on a stolen iPhone from somewhere in Scandinavia?
+Or will it make a difference to you if I told you that I am a professor in The History of Science at some prestigious University, or that I am a homeless immigrant from Africa, writing this story on a stolen iPhone from somewhere in Scandinavia?

-But in reality the answer is 'yes', because we are all biased, because we are all intellectually limited.
-It matters to you who I am, because you decided to read this tiny chapter of my book, or to press the link on my website, trying to get to know about the author of this book.
-Because in reality you have to believe in people before you can put your faith into their words.
+But in reality, the answer is 'yes', because we are all biased because we are all intellectually limited.
+It matters to you who I am because you decided to read this tiny chapter of my book, or to press the link on my website, trying to get to know about the author of this book.
+Because in reality, you have to believe in people before you can put your faith into their words.

 Now go read the book, and behave so everybody can believe in you.

-I hope you believe in me.
+I hope you believe me.

 Someone must have believed in you before you can believe in yourself.